-The Human Services Award- awarded annually to a graduating senior within the Human Services program.
-Using the following criteria, the award recipient is chosen collaboratively by the Human Services faculty and graduating seniors within the major: abides by high moral standards, has a clear sense of direction, helps people on and off campus, and performs academic work with excellence and enthusiasm.
+Outstanding Human Services Graduate Award is given annually to a graduating senior within the Human Services program.
+Using the following criteria, the award recipient is chosen collaboratively by the Human Services faculty and graduating seniors within the major; abides by high moral standards, has a clear sense of direction, helps people on and off campus, and performs academic work with excellence and enthusiasm.